Shakyadon46/Electro-Mart-PHP-Assignment/readme.md

 ## Project Overview
 ElectroMart is a dynamic, PHP-based web application that allows users to browse, purchase, and manage electronic products online.
 Administrators have complete control over product listings, orders, and customer management.

+## My Contribution
+- I was responsible for developing the frontend of the system using:
+- HTML for structure
+- Bootstrap for responsive design

 ## Features
 - **User Authentication**: Secure login and registration with password hashing.
 - **Product Management**: Add, edit, and delete electronic products.